6.7.4.1 Efficient Management of Immigration

 ● A country which is one of the 142 signatories to the Geneva Convention of 28 July 1951 has committed to providing asylum for refugees whose lives are in danger (5.4.7.6).

 Checks for all immigrants are necessary at a country’s borders, or at the borders of the EU’s Schengen Area, so that people who are a threat to national security can be turned back and to check whether they meet other criteria for admission in accordance with national policies.
+People who evade the border checks have broken the law and are referred to as ‘illegal immigrants’.

-Economic migration is the most contentious category because it can be seen as competition for employment, although it can have broadly positive effects on an economy in the medium term (3.4.3.3).
+Economic migration is the most contentious category of immigration because it can be seen as competition for employment, although it can have broadly positive effects on an economy in the medium term (3.4.3.3).
 It is possible to try to prevent economic migrants from entering the country, as reported by Reuters for example: Trump says Mexico ‘eventually’ will pay for border wall, or they might be deported if they fail to find work soon enough, to prevent them from becoming “an unreasonable burden” on the social assistance system – within 3 months, for example, as catered for in EU directive 2004/38/EC

 Asylum-seekers need an induction into society.
 They may find that it is easiest for them if they settle near to people from the same ethnic group, so that they can receive moral and practical support and can speak the same language.
 They need different lengths of time to adjust, but it is preferable that they don’t remain separate from the rest of society for any longer than necessary because that undermines social cohesion (6.6.3.4).
 If they are allowed to find work wherever it is available, they will gradually disperse and can be absorbed.